Packing Hacks: My Favorite Travel Finds To Keep You Organized

 Airtags

 Non-negotiable.
 I have one in every checked bag and one in my passport holder.
-After hearing enough horror stories about lost luggage — and experiencing a close call myself — I'm not traveling without these.
-Being able to track your bag in real time when it doesn't show up at baggage claim is worth every dollar of the $80 for a four-pack.
+After hearing enough horror stories about lost luggage — and experiencing a close call myself — I won't travel without these.
+Being able to track your bag in real time when it doesn't show up at baggage claim is worth every dollar of the $80 four-pack.
 If you only buy one thing on this list, make it these.

 Take the Guesswork Out of Packing